 This week there has been some big wins on the sustainability front with Western Australia leading the way with its plans to ban single-use plastic items.
 Bravo!
 If you’d like to see what your state has planned, check out this graph from the Australian Marine Conservation Society.

-There are so many options available.
-I prefer the glass ones (and love these Joco cups), although metal is more practical if you’re a little rough/clumsy with your belongings (also handy if you have small children).
+Coffee cups – There are so many options available.
+I prefer the glass ones although metal is more practical if you’re a little rough/clumsy with your belongings (also handy if you have small children).
 While the ‘bio’ type takeaway cups are better in that they’re typically plant-based, most need to land in an industrial compost facility – and I see them get thrown into regular waste bins all the time.

 It’s easy to be caught out without a reusable cup so make a habit of always popping your washed cup in your car/handbag/by your front door so it’s not forgotten.
 And of course, if you’re out and about without one and you really want a coffee, just dine in (or deny yourself the caffeine hit – you’ll definitely remember your cup for next time, trust me!)

-If you don’t want to buy reusable ones (these are made from recycled plastic too, closing the loop which is the goal!), you could choose to either make your own from old t-shirts if you’re handy or just cut the lower leg from old stockings.
+Produce bags – If you don’t want to buy reusable ones, you could choose to either make your own from old t-shirts if you’re handy or just cut the lower leg from old stockings.
 Or… simply use none!
-I often chase my 🍎🥦 around my trolley when I’ve forgotten mine.
+I often chase my apples around my trolley when I’ve forgotten mine.
 Not a big deal at all!